Judge sets Flynn sentencing, rejects defense arguments

 WASHINGTON (AP) — A federal judge on Monday scheduled a sentencing hearing for next month for Michael Flynn after rejecting arguments from the former Trump administration national security adviser that prosecutors had withheld evidence favorable to his case.

-The order from U.S. District Judge Emmet Sullivan in Washington pushes the case closer to a resolution following months of challenges and arguments from Flynn's attorneys, who had accused the Justice Department of not producing evidence that they insisted was relevant to the prosecution.
+The order from U.S. District Judge Emmet Sullivan in Washington pushes the case closer to a resolution following months of challenges and arguments from Flynn's attorneys, who had leveled a series of accusations against the FBI and the Justice Department.

 Sullivan disagreed in a lengthy opinion Monday, saying Flynn's attorneys had failed “to explain how most of the requested information that the government has not already provided to him is relevant and material to his underlying offense."

+Flynn had earlier said in court that no one had forced him to plead guilty, something the judge noted in his opinion.
+Flynn was ousted from the White House weeks after the interview.
+Officials said he had misled them about his interactions with then-Ambassador Sergey Kislyak.

+“And it is undisputed that Mr. Flynn not only made those false statements to the FBI agents, but he also made the same false statements to the Vice President and senior White House officials, who, in turn, repeated Mr. Flynn’s false statements to the American people on national television," Sullivan wrote.

-Flynn, of Middletown, Rhode Island, was supposed to have been sentenced a year ago after admitting lying to the FBI about his interactions with the then-Russian ambassador to the United States.
-He abruptly asked for the hearing to be postponed so that he could continue cooperating with prosecutors in hopes of securing a lighter punishment for himself.
+Flynn was supposed to have been sentenced a year ago after admitting lying to the FBI about having discussed sanctions with Kislyak.
+As the sentencing hearing was already underway, he requested that it be postponed so that he could continue cooperating with prosecutors in hopes of securing a lighter punishment.

-Since then, he has changed attorneys, who have challenged the basis for the prosecution and accused prosecutors of holding onto relevant information that they said could point to his innocence.
+Since then, he has changed attorneys, who have challenged the basis for the prosecution and accused prosecutors of holding onto relevant information that they argued could point to his innocence.

-Sullivan rejected those arguments, as well as defense efforts to connect Flynn's case to that of the late Alaska Sen. Ted Stevens.
-That case, which was also presided over by Sullivan, was ultimately thrown out amid allegations that prosecutors withheld favorable evidence.
+Sullivan rejected those arguments, as well as defense efforts to connect Flynn's case to the prosecution of the late Alaska Sen. Ted Stevens.
+That case, which was also presided over by Sullivan, was ultimately thrown out amid allegations that prosecutors withheld evidence favorable to the senator.

 “This case is not United States v.
 Theodore F. Stevens," Sullivan wrote.